xpdustry/leaderboard/README.md

 - `./gradlew runMindustryClient`: Run Mindustry in desktop with the plugin.

 - `./gradlew runMindustryServer`: Run Mindustry in a server with the plugin.

-## Running

-This plugin is compatible with V6 and V7, but it requires [Flex](https://github.com/Xpdustry/Flex) as dependency.

-> If you run Mindustry below v136, you will need an additional mod called [mod-loader](https://github.com/Xpdustry/ModLoaderPlugin) for the dependency resolution.